Capital Development Authority (Pakistan): Achievements

 During an anti-encroachment drive, CDA was able to recover as much as 700 kanals of land from land grabbers in sector I-12 of Islamabad.
 The said land was illegally encroached by Afghan settlers due to which CDA launched a comprehensive campaign to retrieve the encroached land.
 In another successful move, CDA recovered 350 kanals of land in sector I-15 of Islamabad after 16 years of illegal occupation by land mafia.

-In order to address the water availability issues, CDA established upto 100 rainwater rechargeable wells in different localities of Islamabad.
+In order to address the water availability issues, CDA established up to 100 rainwater rechargeable wells in different localities of Islamabad.
 The project is aimed at conservation of rainwater to improve the underground water level in the city.
 These wells are designed with a filtration system to keep the water safe from pollutants while revitalising the groundwater.
 As informed by officials of CDA, more than one million gallon of rainwater has been saved from establishing rechargeable wells.

 In order to reduce maintenance cost and to adopt energy efficient solutions, CDA replaced 21,000 street light bulbs with LED lights.
 The lights have been replaced on major roads and avenues in Islamabad.

 Over the years, the CDA has also completed some major infrastructure projects aimed at addressing the traffic congestion issue in the city.
 Some of the major infrastructure projects completed include construction of 7th Avenue at a cost of PKR 900 million, construction of Zero Point Interchange on Islamabad Expressway in year 2011 at a cost of PKR 4.1 Billion, Peshawar Morr Interchange on Srinagar Highway at a cost of PKR 6.5 billion in year 2016, and Rawal Dam chowk flyover on Murree Road at cost of PKR 1.1 billion in year 2022.
 In another development, CDA inaugurated 7th Avenue interchange in year 2022 built at a cost of PKR 1.7 billion.
 These infrastructure projects have helped in reducing traffic congestion on major roads and junctions in Islamabad specially during rush hours.

 To preserve the history of Islamabad and to promote culture and tourism, CDA developed Saidpur village, more than 300 years old village, into a model village restoring its outlook.
 The village carries structures of Mandir, Church, and a Gurdwara.

 CDA Hospital

 In order to provide medical services to its serving and retired employees along with general public, CDA operates Capital Hospital in Sector G-6 Islamabad.
 Initially started as day care medical center, the facility was converted into a hospital in year 1981.
 The hospital houses 250 bed facility and is providing medical care in general surgery, Urology, Eye & ENT, Orthopaedics, and post-operative intensive care among others.
 The hospital has the distinct privilege of introducing Nuclear Cardiology to Pakistan in 1985 and it also operates hospital based coronary care unit.

 Capital Hospital provides free medical treatment to employees of CDA and their families.
 Non-entitled patients are charged for investigations and in-patient treatment.
-After construction of several new blocks, the hospital has been converted into a 500 bed facility.
+After construction of several new blocks, the hospital has been converted into a 500-bed facility.